 Implementation of this Charter is reliant on volunteer participation from members of the community and continued funding from HUD and other sources such as those providing match and leverage to Continuum of Care programs.

 Risks

 Should no stakeholders agree to participate in the Continuum of Care, the Region may not meet HUD HEARTH regulations.
-Non-compliance with federal regulations could result in reputational damage toContinuum of Care, as well as jeopardize current and future funding.
-It is the responsibility of RTFH, as the lead coordinating groupinclusive of the Homeless Management Information System Lead Agency and Collaborative Applicant, to ensure the effective implementation of the Charter.
+Non-compliance with federal regulations places current and future federal and state funding at risk.

 Purpose & Responsibilities

 Purpose